Mongolian spots are flat, blue, or blue-gray skin markings near the buttocks that appear at birth or shortly thereafter.

-Mongolian blue spots are common among those who are of Asian, East Indian, and African descent.
+Mongolian blue spots are common among persons who are of Asian, East Indian, and African descent.

-Mongolian spots are noncancerous skin markings and are not associated with disease.
+Mongolian spots are not cancerous and are not associated with disease.
 The markings may cover a large area of the back.

-Occasionally, Mongolian blue spots are mistaken for bruises, which can raise a question about possible child abuse.
-It is important to recognize that Mongolian blue spots are birthmarks, NOT bruises.
+Mongolian blue spots are sometimes mistaken for bruises.
+This can raise a question about possible child abuse.
+It is important to recognize that Mongolian blue spots are birthmarks, not bruises.

 No tests are needed.
-Your doctor can diagnose this condition by looking at the skin.
+The health care provider can diagnose this condition by looking at the skin.

 No treatment is necessary or recommended.

 The spots often fade in a few years and are almost always gone by adolescence.